 Thank you to Stahlbush Island Farms for sponsoring this post.
-All opinions are my own.
+As always, all opinions are my own.

 This flavorful, healthy vegan cauliflower gyros recipe starts with a simple lemon herb marinade.
 Infusing the cauliflower with all those yummy Greek flavors which then get roasted is a fun and tasty twist on the classic gyro.
 This delicious meal is as great for weeknight meals as it is for gatherings.
 Everyone enjoys dressing their own gyros, just set everything out in bowls for guests to help themselves!